reselbob/simplegps/README.md

 ## Getting the current location

 The `simplegps` microservice exposes an endpoint that returns the current location of the GPS Dongle.
-To find the current location of the GPS Dongle, execute the following command:
+To find the current location of the GPS Dongle, in a separate terminal window execute the following command:

 `curl http://localhost:3000/currentLocation`